Pan-Seared Mahi Mahi

 3. Pan-Sear the Fish: Heat some olive oil in the skillet on moderate heat.
 Then add the Mahi to the skillet and cook the fish for 2 to 3 minutes to brown.
 Next, flip them over to brown the other side for a few minutes.

 4. Make the Sauce: Next, pour in the white wine and fresh-squeezed lemon juice.
-Sprinkle with some Italian seasonings and add an additional sprinkle of garlic powder.
+Sprinkle with some Italian seasonings and add a sprinkle of garlic powder.

 5. Simmer on low heat for a few minutes until the sauce reduces a little.
 Scatter with freshly chopped parsley on top.
 Cover and simmer for 2 minutes more.

 *QUICK NOTE: Mahi should appear opaque-white color on the sides and around the edges and firm when you press down on it.
-Optional: drizzle 1 tablespoon of extra virgin olive oil over the entire skillet when the fish is done.
-It will give the final touch and additional richness to this recipe!
+Optional: Drizzle 1 tablespoon of extra virgin olive oil over the entire skillet when the fish is done.
+It will give the final touch and additional richness to the fish it deserves.

 6. Serve and Garnish: Serve with slices of lemon on each fish, as garnish.
 Transfer to a serving platter, and pour all the remaining juices over the fish.
 Give an additional squeeze of fresh lemon juice over each fish and ENJOY!!